Vhaeraun - extensive info

 jasper, jet, black-hued marble, obsidian, black-hued onyx, black-hued

-pearls, ravenar, or samarskite to show his favor or displeasure and as
+pearls, ravenar, or samarskite to show his favor or displeasure and

 a sign to inspire his faithful.